kirknorth/continental-sample/README.md

 The only dependency of `proc_sample` is [NumPy](http://www.numpy.org/).

 ### Results
-It turns out that the longest tracked radar object `aObject[32]` best matches to the reference.
+It turns out that the longest tracked radar object `aObject[32]` best matches the reference.
 Here's the output of running `proc_sample` on the sample file provided in verbose mode:

 ```bash
 > python proc_sample.py Scenario_crossing_left_to_right_50mph.csv -v